 These adorable planters can be made in a variety of pastel colours.

 Alternatively, if DIY is not your thing right now, there are lots of great planters out there to buy.
 Ikea’s Socker series has a lot of Greenery-coordinating options, in a variety of sizes.
-If you are local to Waterloo Region, Gifted has these fantastic succulent planters.

 Another option to refresh your decor for spring is a vignette.
 A vignette is an arrangement of articles that create a focal point.
 This can include art, flowers, books, and unique elements like toys or alarm clocks.